This chapter of our documentation is still in beta. We welcome feedback, corrections,

 on the semi–diplomatic transcription(s).
 We are choosing to defer some of these remediations

-in order to get all of the modern texts into usable form for teachers and students.
+in order to get all of the modernized texts into usable form for teachers and students.

 Note that the order of remediation is different from the order of editing.
 Editors